angular-redux/store/README.md

 * Compatibility with the existing Redux devtools Chrome extension
 * A rich, declarative selection syntax using the `@select` decorator

-In addition, we are committed to providing insight on clean strategies for integrating with Angular 2's change detection and other framework features.
+In addition, we are committed to providing insight on clean strategies for integrating with Angular's change detection and other framework features.

 ## Table of Contents